jmarlow4/mastering-angular-p1-typescript/10_inheritance/README.md

 # Part 1 - TypeScript
 ## 10 - Inheritance

+Writing whole classes for everything would be painful and redundant.
+This is where code reuse comes in.
+Sometimes it makes sense for us to write "master classes" that let other classes inherit from it.

-Inheritance is a classic object-oriented concept where one class is based on or "inherits from" another.
+Inheritance is a classic object-oriented concept where one class is based on or "inherits" from another.
 A common example is how, if we're writing a game, the "Sword" class might inherit from a "Weapon" class that would then inherit from an "Item" class.
+For example, you can "sell" a sword, but you can sell any other weapon or item, whether its a battleaxe or a health potion.
+Instead of writing a "sell" method for every one of those classes, we create an "Item" class that has "sell" as one of it's methods.

 In the constructor of the Item class, we declare a 'protected' property.
 That's a modifier that specifies that only child classes (classes that inherit from this one) can access this property.
-We also add a "sell" method.
+We also add the "sell" method.
 ```
   class Item {